rauc/rauc/docs/concept/update-concept.rst

 RAUC
 ====

-This section shortly summarizes parts of the command-line api for rauc.
+This section shortly summarizes parts of the command-line api for RAUC.

 RAUC CLI
 --------